maorash/Local-Global-INRs/README.md

 Best regards,

-The Local-Global SIRENs team
+The Local-Global INRs team

 ## Abstract

 Implicit Neural Representations (INRs) have peaked interest in recent years due to their ability to encode natural signals using neural networks.
 While INRs allow for useful applications such as interpolating new coordinates and signal compression, their black-box nature makes it difficult to modify them post-training.
-In this paper, we explore the idea of editable INRs, and specifically focus on the widely used cropping operation.
+In this paper we explore the idea of editable INRs, and specifically focus on the widely used cropping operation.
 To this end, we present Local-Global SIRENs -- a novel INR architecture that supports cropping by design.
 Local-Global SIRENs are based on combining local and global feature extraction for signal encoding.
-What makes their design unique, is the ability to effortlessly remove specific portions of an encoded signal, with a proportional weight decrease.
+What makes their design unique is the ability to effortlessly remove specific portions of an encoded signal, with a proportional weight decrease.
 This is achieved by eliminating the corresponding weights from the network, without the need for retraining.
-Furthermore, we demonstrate that this architecture enables the straightforward extension of previously encoded signals, highlighting their potential and flexibility.
+We further show how this architecture can be used to support the straightforward extension of previously encoded signals.
+Beyond signal editing, we examine how the Local-Global approach can accelerate training, enhance encoding on various signals, improve downstream performance, and be applied to modern INRs such as INCODE, highlighting its potential and flexibility.

 ## Table of Contents